rajatrakesh/cdsw_install/README.md

 * Deploy a single EC2 instance and configure Diretor 2.8 (This is the current tested release.
 Going forward, I will update this document to include Altus Director v6.1)
 * Download this github repo on to your local system
-* Update the required configuration settings, SECRETS etc. that reflect your enviroment
+* Update the required configuration settings, property files. that reflect your enviroment
 * Add the necessary SECRET and ssh key files
 * Upload all the necessary configuration files needed for Director to create a deployment (All the files in this github repo)
 * Execute the Bootstrap from Director